flutter/website/custom-fonts.md

 );
 ```

-## Using the included Material Design fonts
+## Using the Material Design icon font

-When you want to use the Material Design fonts,
+When you want to use the Material Design icon font,
-they can be simply included by adding a property `uses-material-design: true` to the `pubspec.yaml` file.
+it can be simply included by adding a property `uses-material-design: true` to the `pubspec.yaml` file.

 ```yaml
 flutter: